 Susannah appeared in court one more time in March of 1742 presented again for bastardy.
 She was fined 30 shillings.
 Her brother Benjamin Fowler gave her security.

-On February 9, 1744, Susannah Fowler and her siblings each received 3 pounds 2 shillings 10 ¾ pence from the final distribution of her father’s estate.
-The use of the surname she was born with confirms that Susannah was unmarried at the age 41.
-Likely the distribution was made after the death of her mother.
+On February 9, 1744, Susannah Fowler and her siblings each received 3 pounds 2 shillings 10 ¾ pence from the final distribution of her father's estate.
+The use of her surname in the distribution confirms that Susannah was unmarried at the age of 41.

 Susannah's son Elisha Fowler became a cabinet maker and lived in Annapolis, then Frederick, Maryland before settling in Georgetown, Montgomery County, Maryland.

 Susannah purchased a lot in Georgetown on September 11, 1778, for £12.
-Georgetown was located on the edge of Prince George’s and Montgomery Counties.
+Georgetown was located on the edge of Prince George's and Montgomery Counties and eventually became part of the District of Columbia in 1791..
 According to the 1783 Maryland Tax Assessment, Elisha lived nearby.

 On August 19, 1790, Susannah Fowler made her will “Susannah Fowler, seamstress, being in perfect mind and memory” devised her lot to her grandson Elisha Fowler, son of Elisha, and also named another grandson, Thomas John Fowler.